FS1024Wu/NLP-Proj/readMe.txt

-Natural Language Processing product review download then editing to your path.
+Natural Language Processing product review download then edit the path to your path.